cysouw/pandoc-ling/readme.md

 - Easily write linguistic examples including basic interlinear glossing.
 - Let numbering and cross-referencing be done for you.
 - Export to (almost) any format of your wishes for final polishing.
-- As an example, check out this readme in [HTML](https://gitcdn.link/repo/cysouw/pandoc-ling/main/readme%20conversions/readme.html) or [Latex](https://gitcdn.link/repo/cysouw/pandoc-ling/main/readme%20conversions/readme2_linguex.pdf).
+- As an example, check out this readme in [HTML](https://gitcdn.link/repo/cysouw/pandoc-ling/main/tests/readme.html) or [Latex](https://gitcdn.link/repo/cysouw/pandoc-ling/main/tests/readme2_linguex.pdf).

 # Rationale

 In the field of linguistics there is an outspoken tradition to format example sentences in research papers in a very specific way.
 In the field, it is a perennial problem to get such example sentences to look just right.
 Within Latex, there are numerous packages to deal with this problem (e.g. covington, linguex, gb4e, expex, etc.).
 Depending on your needs, there is some Latex solution for almost everyone.
 However, these solutions in Latex are often cumbersome to type, and they are not portable to other formats.
-Specifically, transfer between Latex, html, docx, odt or epub would actually be highly desirable.
+Specifically, transfer between latex, html, docx, odt or epub would actually be highly desirable.
 Such transfer is the hallmark of [Pandoc](https://pandoc.org), a tool by John MacFarlane that provides conversion between these (and many more) formats.

 Any such conversion between text-formats naturally never works perfectly: every text-format has specific features that are not transferable to other formats.
 A central goal of Pandoc (at least in my interpretation) is to define a set of shared concepts for text-structure (a 'common denominator' if you will, but surely not 'least'!) that can then be mapped to other formats.
 In many ways, Pandoc tries (again) to define a set of logical concepts for text structure ('semantic markup'), which can then be formatted by your favourite typesetter.
 As long as you stay inside the realm of this 'common denominator' (in practice that means Pandoc's extended version of Markdown/CommonMark), conversion works reasonably well (think 90%-plus).

 Building on John Gruber's [Markdown philosophy](https://daringfireball.net/projects/markdown/syntax), there is a strong urge here to learn to restrain oneself while writing, and try to restrict the number of layout-possibilities to a minimum.
 In this sense, with `pandoc-ling` I propose a Markdown-structure for linguistic examples that is simple, easy to type, easy to read, and portable through the Pandoc universe by way of an extension mechanism of Pandoc, called a 'Pandoc Lua Filter'.
 This extension will not magically allow you to write every linguistic example thinkable, but my guess is that in practice the present proposal covers the majority of situations in linguistic publications (think 90%-plus).
-As an example (and test case) I have included automatic conversions into various formats in this repository (chech them out to get an idea of the strengths and weaknesses of this approach).
+As an example (and test case) I have included automatic conversions into various formats in this repository (chech them in the directory `tests` out to get an idea of the strengths and weaknesses of the current implementation).

 # The basic structure of a linguistic example